nairsrijith/currency_calc/README.md

 - **Easy Error Correction**: Click on collected items to remove them
 - **No Installation Required**: Runs directly in any modern web browser

+## � Recent Updates

+### Version 2.0 - Multi-Amount & Enhanced Feedback

+**Major Features Added:**
+- ✅ **Multiple Amount Support**: Instructors can now create sessions with up to 10 different amounts
+- ✅ **Random Amount Presentation**: Amounts are presented to students in random order for better learning
+- ✅ **Skip Functionality**: Students can skip challenging amounts and come back to them
+- ✅ **Progress Tracking**: Trophy system shows real-time progress with visual indicators
+- ✅ **Activity Summary**: Complete breakdown of performance with trophy visualization
+- ✅ **Intelligent Validation**: Prevents duplicate amounts and enforces maximum limits
+- ✅ **Dynamic Messages**: Congratulations messages escalate in intensity with consecutive correct answers
+- ✅ **Simplified Navigation**: One-click confirmation flow for starting new games

+**User Experience Improvements:**
+- Better spacing and layout consistency
+- Equal-width buttons for improved visual design
+- Clearer feedback at each step of the activity
+- More engaging visual progression indicators
+- Confirmation dialogs to prevent accidental game resets

-## 🎮 How to Use
+## �🎮 How to Use

 ### For Instructors

 1. **Open the Application**: Open `index.html` in any web browser
-2. **Enter Target Amount**:
+2. **Add Multiple Amounts**:
-   - You'll see the instructor interface with a text input field
+   - You'll see the instructor interface with an input field
-   - Enter the dollar amount the student needs to collect (e.g., `47.35`)
+   - Enter the first dollar amount the student needs to collect (e.g., `47.35`)
+   - Click **"Add Amount"** button
+   - Repeat to add up to 10 different amounts
+   - **Note**: Duplicate amounts are not allowed and a maximum of 10 amounts can be added
+3. **Start the Activity**:
-   - Click **"Start Activity"** button
+   - Click **"Start Activity"** button when you've added all desired amounts
-3. **Student Activity Begins**: The student interface will now be displayed to the student
+   - The student interface will now be displayed with a random amount to match

 ### For Students

 1. **View Target Amount**:
    - The target amount is displayed at the top of the student section
+   - Amounts are presented randomly from the instructor's list

 2. **Collect Currency**:
    - **Left Panel**: Shows all available Canadian currency (notes and coins)